HexaLopata/ConsoleWAVAudioPlayer/README.md

 ./ConsolePlayer WAV_file_name
 ```

-Use the space bar to pause
+Use the space bar to pause.

-Use q to exit
+Use q to exit.